peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - Rewriting, reworking, and re-architecting code is collectively known as refactoring
 - Things may cause code to qualify for refactoring
   - **Duplication**: Violation of the DRY principle
-  - **Nonorthogonal design**: You’ve discovered some code or design that could be made more orthogonal
+  - **Nonorthogonal design**: You've discovered some code or design that could be made more orthogonal
   - **Outdated knowledge**: Things change, requirements drift, and your knowledge of the problem increases
   - **Performance**: You need to move functionality from one area of the system to another to improve performance